The engines cooling system is designed to keep the engine from overheating while in

 help remove heat from the transmission fluid.
 When this cooler fails it will

-allow transmission to contaminate the coolant inside of the cooling system which
+allow transmission fluid to contaminate the coolant inside of the cooling system which

 inhibits the heat transfer of the coolant.
-This problem is easy to check for, simply open
+This problem is easy to check for by simply opening

 the radiator or reservoir cap when the engine is cold and look for a pink milky